GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 Before securing the application with Identity-Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
 Go to the [IAP page](https://console.cloud.google.com/security/iap) and click "Configure consent screen" if prompted.

 Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials) and selecting "Create OAuth client ID".
 Use the "Web application" type and proceed with the creation.
 Save the Client ID and secret for later use.
 Then go back to the [Credentials page](https://console.cloud.google.com/apis/credentials), click on the OAuth 2.0 client ID you created, and add the redirect URI as follows: `https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect` (replace `<CLIENT_ID>` with the actual client ID).
+This is crucial because the redirect URI is used by the OAuth 2.0 authorization server to return the authorization code to your application.
+If it is not configured correctly, the authorization process will fail, and users will not be able to log in to the application.

 ## Manual Deployment